 Hi.
-I’m Dr. Natalie Goodman.
+I’m Dr. Jessfor Baugh.
 When my Coppell and Valley Ranch area patients get mouth sores, I advise them to evaluate what they’re eating and make some changes.
 By following these tips, you too can avoid the discomfort of eating and help to increase the speed of healing.

 1. Eat soft or pureed foods.
 Don’t worry, you won’t have to eat baby food, plenty of adult dishes fit the bill, such as: